jjj333-p/spam-police/README.md

 # Spam Police

-A matrix bot to monitor and respond to investment scam spamming across the matrix platform, for example in rooms with a permanently offline admin.
+A [Matrix](https://matrix.org/) bot to monitor and respond to investment scam spamming across the Matrix platform, for example in rooms with a permanently offline admin.

 ## Discussion